ohnotnow/yt-rss/README.md

 ## Why

 YouTube's subscription page is a single unsorted list.
-If you follow a mix of tech channels, music labels, whatever, it turns into noise fast.
+If you follow a mix of tech channels, music labels, whatever it gets very noisy..

 So this little app pulls YouTube channels via their public RSS feeds and gives you a CLI and a web UI to browse recent uploads.
 You organise channels into categories and filter by them.